+Moser [2003], pp. 34-35.
 Petra Moser's dissertation, which won the 2003 Gerschenkron Prize awarded by the Economic History Association to the best dissertation in the field, is a mine of valuable information on the role of patents in determining innovative activity during the 19th and early 20th century.
-The main findings are summarized in Moser [2005a], from which we quote.
-Her more recent works we also briefly summarize are [2005b, 2006].
+The main findings are summarized in Moser [2003]

+Moser [2005, 2006].